100559155/MLA-Final-Project/README.md

 - Cons: Weak correlation to numeric ratings; topics may not align with sentiment.

 **TextBlob Sentiment Scores**
+The file "TextBlob Sentiment_model.pkl" has the ML model generated for this section.

 - Technique: Polarity scores from TextBlob.
 - Result: Correlation = 0.2459
 - Pros: Quick and intuitive.